 This policy, while not directly aimed at children, addresses in part the rights contained in article 27 of the UNCRC.
 In particular article 27 which requires that every child has the right to a standard of living adequate for their mental, spiritual, moral and social development.
-Assisting our employees through the Redeployment Policy to seek suitable alternative employment will mean that those with children are well placed to meet this right.
+Assisting our employees through the Protection of Salary Policy will mean that those with children are well placed to meet this right.